grantj-re3/HandyIctDoco/languages/coding/beginner-programming-courses.md

 - The above issues are magnified when:
   * the task being performed by the code is complex
   * the code base becomes very big
-  * when the data being processed becomes very big
+  * the data being processed becomes very big

 Often, the answer to the above question on internet is "DSA is important so I can do well in an interview and get a job".
 Although this answer is applicable for developers seeking employment, I have ignored this above because it gives rise the the secondary question "Why does your potential employer want to employ someone who is proficient with DSA?"

-Opinions
+Opinions:

 - [Testing Coder | Data Structures and Algorithms.
 Should you learn them?
 (Senior Software Engineer perspective) (video) | 2022](https://www.youtube.com/watch?v=rGbWHujTeic)
 - [Traversy Media | Do You Need To Learn Data Structures & Algorithms As A Developer? (video) | 2022](https://www.youtube.com/watch?v=b_4ZchFAYRs&t=6m2s)